Treatments for Pain Caused by Peripheral Diabetic Neuropathy

 Treatment Options for Peripheral Diabetic Neuropathy

-The number-one way to manage diabetes is with diet, exercise and medications.
-Some prescription drugs, like pregabalin, gabapentin and duloxetine, are used often to treat the pain of peripheral neuropathy.
+The best way to manage diabetes is with diet, exercise and medications.
+Some prescription drugs, like pregabalin, gabapentin and duloxetine, are often used to treat the pain of peripheral neuropathy.
 However, while they can help in reducing pain, none of them improve sensation.

 An emerging treatment option for relief is spinal cord stimulation.
 This treatment has been used routinely for treating pain for many years, especially for pain after spine surgery.
 It has recently been found to be helpful for patients with diabetic foot pain.